SEPR-York/SEPR-York.github.io/updates.md

 ## Requirements

-We have updated the requirements...
+We have updated the requirements to better highlight the required functional tasks for Assessment 2.
+Likewise, following the feedback from Assessment 1, contradicting requirements were resolved, and relevant non-functional requirements were added.

 Requirements download: [Updated Requirements](/downloads/Req2.pdf)